 Graduate Certificate in Online Teaching and Learning

-- A bachelor's degree in another discipline with teaching qualifications or experience
+- Baccalaureate (bachelor's) degree in another discipline, along with teaching qualifications or experience

-- The permission of the Academic Director or designate
+- Permission of the academic director or designate

-15 credits total, with a GPA of 3.0 or higher over all courses required for the credential, as follows:
+15 credits total, with a GPA of 3.00 or higher over all courses required for this credential, as follows:

-Students who receive one grade of F can be dismissed from the program.
-Students who receive a B- (70-74%) or lower in two or more courses must withdraw, regardless of their GPA, unless the program coordinator recommends otherwise.
+You must maintain a GPA of 3.00 to remain in the program.
+One grade of F can result in dismissal from the program.
+Students with B- or lower in two or more courses must withdraw, regardless of their GPA, unless the program coordinator recommends otherwise.